Volunteers (song)

 "Volunteers" is a Jefferson Airplane single from 1969 that was released to promote the album Volunteers two months before the album's release.
 It was written by Marty Balin and Paul Kantner.
 Balin was woken up by a truck one morning, which happened to be a truck with Volunteers of America painted on the side.
-Marty started writing lyrics down and then asked Paul to help him with the music.
+Balin started writing lyrics down and then asked Kantner to help him with the music.
+The music is similar to that of the single's b-side "We Can Be Together" and was based on a bluegrass riff that David Crosby had shown Kantner.
+"Volunteers" also has a similar chord structure and rhythm to "We Can Be Together".